wirewright/wirewright/README.md

 # Wirewright

-**Warning**: ~~you won't be able to run anything right now because of `StringLiteral#scan`, a method I've had to patch into the Crystal compiler.
-If I will get it into Crystal then you will be able to run the stuff.
-Besides, there is nothing to run yet except for tests :^)~~ UPD: my `StringLiteral#scan` PR was merged into the master branch of Crystal and will be available in Crystal 1.16.
-There is still nothing interesting to run though!
-Except for tests!
-Running them is straightforward: `crystal run pattern6_test.cr`.
-Don't ask me why pattern6.
-Don't ask me why it's testing pattern7. baz5?
-No idea.

-UPD UPD: now there is something more interesting to run, `crystal run pprint2_vis.cr`.
-A gallery of interesting examples made using it is found below.

 Wirewright is a rewrite environment for self-embodied programs.

 I am working hard to package the hundreds of thousands of lines of "all over the place" code I've written and about two years of ideas and exploration into something simple, usable, and practical.
 Please wait and wish me a lot of energy :)